Nebuchadnezzar-I/school_wms/docs/journal.md

 later add debug tools, but I think its time to finish last pieces of "Final" diagram and get to work on DB and UI.
 Development of UI and DB should be disconnected.

+## Sep 7 2025

+- I finally got github student pack approved xD
+- Finished UI - Layered views of all layers (L0 - L4)
+- Visuals splitted based on roles but u can toggle more then one
+- Order trips and legs are straight forward
+- I just need to sort out L0 history, we dont know what is going to be loaded at that specific time, so this needs some thinking.
+Maybe scheduler could propose solution.